kylekrieg/Node-Red-Contesting-Dashboard/INSTALL.md

-Install Readme

 ## Raspberry Pi OS Install

-You can install Node Red on almost any Raspberry Pi, including a Pi Zero.
-For instructions on how to build a Rasbperry Pi, there are tons of YouTube videos out there on how to build.
-I created a primer on the Node Red for Ham Radio Groups IO page That you can use along with a video on after you image your Pi.
+Node Red can be installed on almost any Raspberry Pi, including a Pi Zero.
+Instructions for installing Node Red on other systems can be found on the Node Red website.
+For instructions on how to build a Rasbperry Pi there are tons of YouTube videos out there on how to build from scratch and image.
+I created a primer on the Node Red for Ham Radio Groups IO page that you can use plus a video on how to image your Pi.

 [Groups IO Raspberry Pi Imager How To](https://groups.io/g/nodered-hamradio/message/5426)